epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/sitespecific.md

 phenodataframe<-as.data.frame(pData(processedOut$mset))

 ```
 We also want to adjust for estimated contamination.
-To do this, we want to add in our contamination score to our phenotype dataframe; this information is in the Recommended_Samples_to_Remove csv output by the `EDAresults` function.
+To do this, we want to add in our contamination score to our phenotype dataframe; this information is in the Recommended_Samples_to_Remove csv output by the `ExploratoryDataAnalysis` function.

 ```{r eval=FALSE}